 According to American Rivers, almost half of the litter in the United States is from food packaging.
 Much of that litter from juice boxes, snack packaging, and sandwich bags end up in our waterways.

-(Side note: because airlines are dealing with different recycling systems in different cities or even countries a lot of your recyclable items from an airplane are not recycled.
+Tip: Because airlines are dealing with different recycling systems in different cities or even countries a lot of your recyclable items from an airplane are not recycled.
 If I do end up using any of the single-use items on a plane, I take those items with me to recycle.
-I usually take my seatmates’ items, too!
+I put them in the above bag, and I usually take my seatmates’ items, too!

 Each time you use a reusable bag instead of a single-use plastic bag, you have reduced the need for more bags.
 That small decision is a huge achievement when you consider that 100 billion plastic bags are used every year.